Dec. 14, 2020

 By DEQ Communications Staff

 Utah’s air quality meets federal health standards most of the year, but during the winter we experience “inversions” caused by a combination of topography, regional weather patterns, and emissions from various sources.
 Below you will find answers to some of the most frequently asked questions about Utah’s winter air quality.
 Have a question that isn’t covered here?
-Send an email to Ashley Sumner at email@example.com.
+Contact Ashley Sumner at email@example.com.

 What causes the winter inversions that lead to poor air quality in Utah?